 Vice President for Access and Equity

 Vice President Snowden updated the board on the status of the diversity track at the Annual Meeting.
-Based on attendance numbers and member feedback, it is not advisable to run the international education general session at the diversity general session simulataneously.
+Based on attendance numbers and member feedback, it is not advisable to run the international education general session at the diversity general session simultaneously.

 President-Elect